jameslnewell/koa/koa-create-context/README.md

-# koa-create-mock-context
+# koa-create-context

-Create a mock context.
+Create a context for mocking or whatever purpose.

 ## Installation